Source for myTest.py

 print("Got {} bytes in {} frames".format(r.testSlave.ByteCount.get(),r.testSlave.FrameCount.get()))

-The output of this python script should be the following (with a different rogue version):
+The output of this Python script should look similar to the following, with a different Rogue version string:

 $ python myTest.py